 Assay Optimization & Feasibility

-Once design requirements have been defined, you will now have a more characterized development plan with measurable milestones.
-The next step will be to begin the optimization of an assay to meet these requirements.
-Additional NCXU modules have been written to help you through this early development phase.
+Once design requirements have been defined, this will allow for a more characterized development plan with measurable milestones.
+The next step is to begin optimizing the assay to meet these requirements.
+The sequence of modules that follow will help you through this early development phase.
 During the optimization process, you may find that new requirements need to be added while others will need to be adjusted or removed all together.
 This is very typical of the process, and important to developing the right requirements moving forward.
-The list of design requirements should be a living document, that is continuously evolving along with the optimization.
+The list of design requirements should be a living document that continuously evolves throughout the process of optimization.
 Optimization will eventually lead you to a point where you can effectively demonstrate that you have developed an assay that can meet all the requirements needed for a successful product.